What we know so far about the California oil spill - KRDO

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Stella Chan, Susannah Cullinane, Claudia Dominguez, Chris Isidore, Cheri Mossburg, Joe Sutton and Sonnet Swire contributed to this report.
+CNN’s Stella Chan, Susannah Cullinane, Claudia Dominguez, Sarah Moon, Chris Isidore, Cheri Mossburg, Joe Sutton and Sonnet Swire contributed to this report.

 Comments